tskit-dev/tskit/docs/file-formats.md

 :::{todo}
 Link to the documentation for kastore, and describe the arrays that are stored as well as the top-level metadata.
+Note that a structured listing of all the data stored in a tree sequence file can be shown using e.g. ``python -m kastore ls file.trees``.
 :::